HOME

-Click on a letter to choose a recording act (“S” for Bruce Springsteen, “B” for Beatles, etc.).
-Shown with the act are its major awards (see more here), short bios for select acts (generally taken or adapted from Joel Whitburn’s Pop Memories 1890-1954 and Top Pop Singles: Billboard books), and links to all albums reviewed here at the DMDB.
+Click on a letter to choose an act ("S" for Bruce Springsteen, "B" for Beatles, etc.).
+Shown with the act are its major awards, short bios for select acts (generally adapted from Joel Whitburn's Pop Memories 1890-1954 and Top Pop Singles: Billboard books), and links to albums and songs reviewed by the DMDB.

 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z VARIOUS ARTISTS